Derojuu/MediCheck/README.md

 ## Summary

-HCS-10 transforms MediCheck from a simple ledger-based tracking system into an **intelligent, interactive verification network**.
-Each organization now operates a verifiable agent, enabling real-time, ledger-backed communication across the healthcare supply chain.
+The dual-layer architecture transforms MediCheck into an **intelligent, interactive verification network**.
+Each organization operates a verifiable agent, enabling real-time, ledger-backed communication across the healthcare supply chain.

 **The Result:** A two-layer trust architecture where HCS-2 guarantees integrity and HCS-10 guarantees communication — together creating an unbreakable chain of custody from manufacturer to patient.